myee4/cs1470-Final-Project/README.md

 If no arguments are provided then the example is run, these numbers were used to run all the models we used i.e., all models were run with a learning rate of 0.1, batch size of 10, and 25 epochs.
-The model has a stabilization function that terminates training once the model trains for 4 consecutive epochs without improving accuracy by more than 2.5%.
+The model has a stabilization function that terminates training once the model trains for 3 consecutive epochs without improving accuracy by more than 2.5% points.

 ## /models